Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

-In what follows we present analysis for the suboptimal strategies described above.
-Specifically, we solve the optimization problem in \eqref{equ-maximization problem of the jammer for general projection reduced to single direction} for a fixed $\b{c}$ and for a fixed $\b{v}$ and then we present the different strategies discussed herein.
-That is, the MRC by Bob, the direction of the AN toward Willie by the jammer and lastly, depending on the number of antennas, the cancelation of the AN at Bob's receiver by the jammer or Bob.
+In what follows we present analysis for the sub-optimal strategies described above.
+We solve the optimization problem in \eqref{equ-maximization problem of the jammer for general projection reduced to single direction} first for a fixed $\b{c}$ and then for a fixed $\b{v}$.
+Then, we suggest strategies for the jammer and Bob given a fixed $\b{c}$ or a fixed $\b{v}$.
+Specifically, we first consider a fixed linear filter, $\b{c}$, as an MRC filter, to match the channel between Alice and Bob, ignoring the AN.
+Then fix $\b{v}$ by the jammer, to be in the direction of Willie.
+Lastly, we consider the strategy of canceling the AN at Bob's receiver by either the jammer or Bob where, depending on the number of antennas each has, they may agree in advance upon the responsibility for the cancelation task.